vghn/puppet/README.md

 ### bin/
 Contains various executable scripts.

-### data/
+### cfn/
-Contains the hiera data files.
-It's intended to serve as a base only, for public data, and it should be overwritten or amended with data from private sources.
+Contains AWS CloudFormation templates.

 ### dist/
 Contains organization-specific roles and profiles.
 This directory is specified as a modulepath in environment.conf [Designing Puppet – Roles and Profiles.](http://www.craigdunn.org/2012/05/239/)

+### hieradata/
+Contains the hiera data files.
+It's intended to serve as a base only, for public data, with sane defaults.
+It should be overwritten or amended with data from private sources.

 ### manifests/
 Contains Puppet's manifests: